sks316/placeholder-chan/README.md

 </p>

 This is the source code for Placeholder-Chan, a failed project of mine from two years ago.
 I decided to finish it and upload it.
 What you're getting here isn't exactly what I left untouched for two years, but it's mostly unchanged aside from a few improvements to the code and updates to the character info.
-So aside from a few improvements and updates, you're getting esentially what was my horrible code from two years ago.
+So aside from a few improvements and updates, you're getting essentially what is my horrible code from two years ago.

 # The Story
 So about two years ago, the [SiIvaGunner: King for Another Day Tournament](https://siivagunner.fandom.com/wiki/King_for_Another_Day_Tournament) was a thing.
 At the time, I was heavily-invested in high-quality rips and the shitposty nature of them, as I was a very shitposty person.
 I knew nothing of making music or art, but being the person I am, I still wanted to contribute *something*.
 So, I made a Discord bot and called it Placeholder-Chan, who is one half of the bonus character Fighting Placeholder Team.
 I used my [Mewtwo Bot](https://github.com/sks316/mewtwo-bot) as a base.
 The Placeholder-Chan bot essentially acts as a knowledge base for the tournament and can post the source list for each character on-demand.
 I made the bot, then proposed the idea of it to one of the official SiIvaGunner Discord admins.
 They shot me down, and I never touched the bot again.